 You should also see the wonderful sea caves that populate the island, such as the Grotta Azzurra, the Grotta Vulcanica and the Grotta dei Colombi.

-What to do in Portovenere Italy?
+What to do?
 Sport, nature and much more!

 Not sure what to do in Porto Venere during your stay?
 The activities that this pearl of Liguria can offer are many: boat trips, a visit to caves or beaches, excursions, trekking and (of course!) a visit to the three islands of Palmaria, Tino and Tinetto.